Talking About Mental Health: October 2019

-VISUALIZATIONS: According to research, when you visualize something your brains respond to the images in the same way they would to real-life action.
-So if you take 5 minutes to visualize yourself in a favourite place your brain will think you were really there!
-That’s right!
-It’s literally a 5 minute vacation with all the benefits!
+VISUALIZATIONS: According to research, when you visualize something your brain responds to the images in the same way they would to real-life action.
+So, if you take 5 minutes to visualize yourself in a favourite place your brain will think you were really there.
+That is right!
+It is literally a 5-minute vacation with all the benefits!

 JUST BREATH: Practice slow, deep breathing.
-Although we are all familiar with the “take a deep breath” suggestion when we are panicked or over stressed, you may not know that this has to do with the brain’s “pacemaker” for breath.
-The research into the impact of breathing on our brains simply confirms what we already know: the simple act of breathing is connected to our emotional state.
-Slow breathing really can calm you down!
+Although we are all familiar with the “take a deep breath” suggestion when we are panicked or over stressed, we may not know that this has to do with the brain’s “pacemaker” for breath.
+The research into the impact of breathing on our brains simply confirms what we already know – the simple act of breathing is connected to our emotional state.
+Slow breathing really can calm you down.